 \The views expressed here are those of the authors, and not necessarily those of the Bank for International Settlements.
 This paper was prepared for the Sixteenth Jacques Polak Annual Research Conference hosted by the International Monetary Fund.
-We are grateful to the Deutsche Bundesbank for making available the portfolio information for the German insurance sector used in this study.
-We also thank Claudio Borio, Ingo Fender, Anastasia Kartasheva, Aytek Malkhozov, Suresh Sundaresan, Nikola Tarashev, participants at the BIS Research Seminar and the BIS insurance workshop for their comments.
-Participants at the Bank of France conference on "Financial Regulation - Stability versus Uniformity: a focus on non-bank actors" are also thanked for their comments.
+We are grateful to the Deutsche Bundesbank for making available the portfolio information for the German insurance sector and to Stefanie von Martinez for compiling the data used in this study.
+We also thank Claudio Borio, Anna Maria D'Hulster, Ingo Fender, Anastasia Kartasheva, Aytek Malkhozov, Sergio Schmukler, Suresh Sundaresan, Nikola Tarashev, two anonymous referees, the participants at the BIS Research Seminar, and the BIS insurance workshop for their comments.
+Participants at the Bank of France conference on Financial Regulation-Stability versus Uniformity: a focus on non-bank actors, Deutsche Bundesbank banking and finance seminar, and Research Institute of Economy, Trade and Industry (RIETI) seminar (Tokyo, Japan), are also thanked for their comments.